KUVA

-KUVA (102.3 FM) is a radio station licensed to serve Uvalde, Texas, United States.
+KUVA (102.3 FM) is a silent radio station licensed to serve Uvalde, Texas, United States.
 The station is owned by Javier Navarro Galindo, through licensee South Texas Radio, LLC.

 Until June 29, 2022, KUVA broadcast a Tejano music format.

 The station was assigned the call sign KUVA by the Federal Communications Commission on November 2, 1992.

 On June 29, 2022, KUVA ceased operations.